The Day I Was Proposed To (Thank You Ken Soh :) )

 The Day of the Proposal–Also My Birthday (June 25)

 So June 25 came.
 While our original plan was to spend the day out, I had to do some work.
-(I had to edit and send out the recording for Module 3 of the Anti-Procrastination Course.)
+(I had to edit and send out the recording for Module 3 of the Anti-Procrastination Program.)
 So, we planned to head out for dinner in the evening, followed by drinks/dessert.
 He made a salad for me in the afternoon as I busied with my work.
 (He was free the whole day since he had applied for leave to celebrate my birthday with me.)

 Out for Dinner